 Communicable Disease Reporting

-One of the primary functions of a local health department is to help stop the spread of disease in a community.
-The Communicable Disease Reports are created by Public Health’s epidemiology program and are designed to provide current and historical information about disease in our community.
+Communicable Disease reports are created by Public Health’s epidemiology program and are designed to provide current and historical information about disease in our community.
 These reports are used by Public Health programs, healthcare providers, local governments, and community partners to help inform their decision-making process when it comes to improving health outcomes.

 If you are a member of the public and are concerned you have a communicable disease, contact your doctor or a local hospital.